bobleesj/team-bob-the-developer/content/blog/styling-guide.md

 }
 ```

-When you describe, now you may refer to the spot using the assigned number above.
+When you describe, you may refer to the spot using the assigned number above.
 Again, it doesn't mean you can't use in-line comments, but excessive comments should be avoided.

 ### Writing Tools
   - In-browser markdown editor - [StackEdit](https://stackedit.io/)